SajalSharma4/Math-Genius/README.md

 # Math-Genius
-A basic Java application created using java swing and awt.
+A Java application created using java swing and awt in the form of a game.
+The game contains various modes and has questions difficulty set accordingly.
+The questions keep regenrating until wrong answer is given.
 It also integrates JDBC to keep the scores of player and fetches it for scoreboard.
 <hr/>

 ## Screenshots